-Your body is an incredible machine that was built to last – but you’ve got to start strength training.
+Your Healthy Body is an incredible machine that was built to last – but you’ve got to start strength training.

 Need a reason to start strength training today?
 Here’s a look at 10 of the many benefits that come with strength training:

 2. Decreased risk of osteoporosis